Grasshopper-Tekla Live Link FAQ

 If using Rhino 8, you will need to make Rhino 8 use the .Net Framework if you haven't done so already - use the SetDotNetRuntime command in Rhino and set it to NETFramework, then restart Rhino.

-Another (rarer) reason might be that memory loading using COFF is turned off.
+Another (rarer) reason the link fails to load is be that memory loading using COFF is turned off.

 1. Type GrasshopperDeveloperSettings into the Rhino command prompt.